-3 Roles and responsibilities
+4 Roles and responsibilities

-The Trust : The Board of Directors has responsibility for developing and reviewing this policy and ensuring that effective monitoring systems and procedures are in place.
+Governing body: The governing body has responsibility for developing and reviewing this policy and ensuring that effective monitoring systems and procedures are in place.

-Headteacher: The headteacher has responsibility for:
+Head teacher: The head teacher has responsibility for:

-- ensuring that the policy is implemented and maintained; - collecting and providing statistical information in relation to this policy; - identifying and progressing specific action plans and measures developed as part of the Academy's equality objectives; - providing advice and ensuring appropriate and timely training is provided for staff;

-- issuing guidelines to assist the implementation of the policy; and - monitoring the effectiveness of the policy.
+- ensuring that the policy is implemented and maintained; - collecting and providing statistical information in relation to this policy: - identifying and progressing specific action plans and measures developed as part of the school's equality objectives; - providing advice and ensuring appropriate and timely training is provided for staff; - issuing guidelines to assist the implementation of the policy; and - monitoring the effectiveness of the policy.